Geoff Oakes: Biography

-Played soccer – goalkeeper at Thornes House Grammar School.
-Started playing rugby at 16.
+Oakes played soccer as a goalkeeper at Thornes House Grammar School and started playing rugby at age 16.

-In 1955 played two matches for Yorkshire Amateurs U-18 against Lancashire and Cumberland whilst with Trinity Juniors and signed for Wakefield Trinity in 1956 and remained with Trinity until 1964.
-Geoff made his first team appearance in 1958 against St Helens together with Harold Poynton and Reg Parker.
-Played in two winning Wembley finals, two championship finals and one Yorkshire Cup.
-Chosen as "shadow " for Great Britain.
+In 1955, he played two matches for Yorkshire Amateurs U-18 against Lancashire and Cumberland whilst with the Trinity Juniors and signed for Wakefield Trinity in 1956 and remained with Trinity until 1964.
+Oakes made his first team appearance with Harold Poynton and Reg Parker in 1958 against St Helens.
+He played in two winning Wembley finals, two championship finals and one Yorkshire Cup.

-Signed for Warrington in 1964 and whilst there won a Lancashire Cup winners medal.
-In 1967 returned to Wakefield and retired in 1968 after breaking a leg against St Helens, missing "water splash" final, having played in all previous rounds.
+He signed for Warrington in 1964 and whilst there won a Lancashire Cup winners medal.
+In 1967 he returned to Wakefield and retired in 1968 after breaking a leg in a match against St Helens, missing the "water splash" final, having played in all previous rounds.

-Geoff's other sporting interest is golf, and he is a former member, and past captain City of Wakefield Golf Club.
-Served on Leeds and District Golf Union executive committee.
-Played in many pro-ams around the world, winning 25 events including Monaco, Trinidad and Tobago, Acapulco and Biarritz.
-Professionals played alongside included Mike Slater (pro at Warringon), Hedley Muscroft, Ronan Rafferty, Paul Carrigill, Bill Ferguson and local professional Adrian Ambler.
-Best handicap 4.
+Oakes's other sporting interest is golf, and he is a former member and the past captain of the City of Wakefield Golf Club.
+He played in many pro-ams around the world, winning 25 events including Monaco, Trinidad and Tobago, Acapulco and Biarritz.
+Professionals played alongside included Mike Slater, Hedley Muscroft, Ronan Rafferty, Paul Carrigill, Bill Ferguson and local professional Adrian Ambler.

-Also became interested in Horse Riding and took part in one day hunter trials, winning at Heath, Wakefield and hunted several times with Rockwood and Badsworth hunts.
+Oakes also became interested in Horse Riding and took part in one day hunter trials, winning at Heath, Wakefield and hunted several times with Rockwood and Badsworth hunts.

-When owning the Quarry Inn, Horbury he improved his cooking skills and continues to do so in retirement!
+While owning the Quarry Inn, Horbury, he improved his cooking skills and continues to do so in retirement.